sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 ## Setting Up Tests and Controlling Test Execution

-_Constructor and dispose approach_ - set up test context in the constructor, potentially clean up in Dispose method (context is recreated for each test).
+_Constructor and dispose approach_: Set up the test context in the constructor and potentially clean it up in the Dispose method (the context is recreated for each test).

 _Class fixture approach_ - create a single test context shared among all tests in the class.
 Context is cleaned up after all tests in the class have been executed.
-Use when context creation and cleanup is expensive.
+Use when context creation and cleanup are expensive.

 _Class fixture_ - don't let a test depend on changes made to the context by other tests.
 Tests must remain isolated.
 You don't have control over the order in which tests are executed.

 _Collection fixture approach_ - create a single test context shared among tests in several test classes.
 Context is cleaned up after all tests across classes have been executed.
-Use when context creation and cleanup is expensive.
+Use when context creation and cleanup are expensive.

 Integrating test context with ASP.NET Core dependency injection container.

 In ASP.NET Core, dependencies are often resolved via the built-in IoC container.
-Can that be integrated with a unit test?
-Newing up dependencies is the preferred approach - simple, fast, concise.
+Could you integrate that with a unit test?
+Newing up dependencies is the preferred approach - simple, fast, and concise.
 You might want to integrate with the DI system.
-If the class has got a lot of dependencies, if the dependency tree is large.
+If the class has many dependencies and if the dependency tree is large.

 ## Working with Data-driven Tests